Datavault AI Selected to Power First Tokenized Dream Bowl XIV and Esports Global Championships on Jan. 11 at AT&T Stadium in Arlington, TX

 - Dream Bowl XIV Selection: Datavault AI has been chosen to power tokenized sponsorships and a stats-based invitational for top college football and esports athletes.
 Event set for Jan.
 11, 2026, at AT&T Stadium, Arlington, TX airing over national television and streaming outlets, to be announced.

-- Amateur-to-Pro Pathways: Scouts, universities, and pro gaming leagues gain one final look at U.S. talent, supported by AI-driven statistical fairness and VerifyUⓇ credentialing.
+- Amateur-to-Pro Pathways: Scouts, universities, and pro gaming leagues gain one final look at U.S. talent, supported by AI-driven statistical fairness and VerifyU® credentialing.

 - Esports Championships: Madden 2026 Global Champion, Team Esports Global Champion, and Drone Racing Champions to be crowned, with Datavault technology securing authenticity and fan engagement.

-- Cutting Edge Sports Partnership: Integration of ADIOⓇ tone tech to enhance Dream Bowl fan experience, real-time stats, sponsorship tokens, and health & wellness initiatives, in collaboration with the NFL Alumni Association.
+- Cutting Edge Sports Partnership: Integration of ADIO® tone tech to enhance Dream Bowl fan experience, real-time stats, sponsorship tokens, and health & wellness initiatives, in collaboration with the NFL Alumni Association.

-- FN Sports Partnership: Launch of esports academies using VerifyUⓇ for credentialing, anti-cheat systems, and tokenized assets, extending reach across Korea, the U.S., and global markets.
+- FN Sports Partnership: Launch of esports academies using VerifyU® for credentialing, anti-cheat systems, and tokenized assets, extending reach across Korea, the U.S., and global markets.

 - Opportunity: Positions Datavault AI to capture growth in the $600 billion+1 sports & entertainment market through tokenized ecosystems, next-gen fan experiences, and global esports expansion.